sourcegraph/about/blogposts/gophercon-2019-how-uber-go-es.md

-Through the changes described above, Uber greatly increased the consistency of the developer experience for creating Go services, and this has directly affected the efficiency of creating and maintaining Go services, allowing them to scale to over a thousand Go services containing over two million lines of Go code!
+Through the changes described above, Uber greatly increased the consistency of the developer experience for creating Go services, and this has directly affected the efficiency of creating and maintaining Go services, allowing them to scale to over a thousand Go services containing over 20 million lines of Go code!

 ![Consistency is the key to